This post may contain affiliate links. Read the full disclosure policy here.

 Flax: made from the flax plant, it is one of the oldest textile fabrics.
 Flax was a major fiber source until the early 1800s and was used to make linen.

-Foundation piecing: a piece of soft cloth, such as muslin, that was cut to the desired size of a block or an entire bed, and was used as the the underlying structure for building "pressed quilts," crazy quilts, and applique.
+Foundation piecing: assembling a block by sewing pieces to a foundation of muslin fabric that was cut to the desired size of a block or an entire bed.
+This method was used as the the underlying structure for building "pressed quilts," crazy quilts, and applique.
 In the late 1900s, new techniques with foundation materials were developed, including printed foundation fabrics -- particularly useful for Log Cabin or Pineapple blocks.
 Printed paper foundation, such as Triangles-on-a-Roll or Thangles, is a variation of this technique, and is useful for sewing half-square and quarter-square triangles.
+Since paper is removed after completion, it does not add strength.
 See also -- Paper Piecing.

-Free-motion quilting: with feed dogs lowered, quilter slides quilt top under the moving needle stitching it in any direction; stitching may be simple wavy lines or very complex patterns.
+Free-motion quilting: machine-quilting -- with feed dogs lowered, quilter slides quilt top under the moving needle of a sewing machine, stitching it in any direction; stitching may be simple wavy lines or very complex patterns.

 French knot: an embroidery stitch formed by wrapping yarn around a needle as it is drawn through the cloth.